jellebrouwer/angular-military-symbology/README.md

 </mil-symbol>
 ```

-Inject MSProvider in the config function to set globals (http://spatialillusions.com/milsymbol/docs/index.html).
+Inject MSProvider in the config function to set globals ([milsymbol API docs]).
 MSProvider has a setGlobals method which accepts an Object, where the properties are the function names and the values contains an Array with arguments.

 ### Example
 ```